Fursuit: Types of fursuits

 Besides the typical full-body suit, the partial suit, where the suit's body is substituted by normal clothing, is a popular variation.
 Three-quarter suits only include part of the body, like the torso or legs, appearing similarly to a funny animal character.
 Quadsuits are one of the most challenging and expensive types of costumes to make, and involve the wearer walking on all fours with arm extensions to create the illusion of a real animal.
 A plush suit is a suit that is made to look like a stuffed animal/plushie.
 There are also fursuits made of other materials, such as spandex or latex.

 Fursuits can range from cartoon-styled to hyper-realistic.
 The most popular animals for fursuits to be based on are dogs and big cats.
 They may also be based on fictional animal hybrids.
 Some suits may include integrated technology, such as LED lights and programmed expressive eyes.

-Fursuits of a sexual nature are known as murrsuits, and may have custom modifications for the purpose.
-Murrsuiting is slightly taboo in the furry community, but has become more accepted in recent years, though some makers have stipulations on adult use.

 In culture

 Fursuits are heavily associated with the furry fandom by the general public, despite the fact that only about 15 percent of furries own a fursuit, mainly due to their cost being prohibitively high.

 They may also be seen as overtly sexualized due to negative coverage from shows like CSI, though this is typically not the case.
-According to a 2019 study, only 8.8% of furries had a fetish for fursuits.
-Courtney Plante stated in 2015 the vast majority of furries "don't want to hear about sex in fursuits, and while they might not reject you, they don't want to know."
+However, according to a 2019 study, only 8.8% of furries had a fetish for fursuits.
+Researcher Courtney Plante stated in 2015 the vast majority of furries "don't want to hear about sex in fursuits, and while they might not reject you, they don't want to know."

 Furries who own a fursuit often base them on a "fursona", an anthropomorphic character that represents themselves.
 Dedicated fursuiters may own as many as a dozen suits based on different characters.
-Despite being stigmatized as "bizarre", many members of the furry fandom aspire to be society's highest earners, in part to afford expensive fursuits and associated furry art.
+Despite being stereotyped as "basement dwellers" still living at home with their parents by many outside the subculture, many members of the furry fandom aspire to be society's highest earners, in part to afford expensive fursuits and associated furry art.

 Fursuits are usually worn to furry conventions such as Midwest FurFest and Anthrocon.
 Some fursuits of existing characters are made for the purposes of cosplay and are worn to anime or gaming conventions.
 They are also worn in public, though this often requires a spotter or handler to ensure the safety of the performer from things like rowdy people, exhaustion or accidents due to limited vision.

 Esports champion SonicFox became notable in the gaming community for participating in and winning fighting game tournaments while wearing a partial fursuit of their fursona created by fursuit maker Yamishizen.
-They later ordered two new fullsuits from the same maker.
+They later ordered two new full suits from the same maker.